JamieJQuinn/Thesis/plan.md

 - Kink instability
   - Further work on static
     - Scaling the resultant Ohmic heating?
-  - Dynamically twisted
-    - Do the static results generalise?
-    - Can we twist the field multiple times?
-    - Is the driver in any way realistic?
   - Anomalous resistivity (+ symmetry breaking?)
     - Are the results in any way similar to bg resistivity?
     - What can we say about reconn rate, heating, onset time and relaxation time?